Polarity and anti-distortive polarons in WO3 through epitaxial shear strain: Results Discussion

+Observing such a highly anisotropic domain pattern is rather surprising, given that the pseudo-cubic (001) cut of the \ch{YAO} substrate does not have an in-plane anisotropy along the pseudocubic unit cell axes.
+Instead, the domain anisotropy likely originates entirely from the non-orthogonal base angle (\ang{91.5}) of the substrate and the resulting epitaxial shear strain imposed on the \ch{WO3} film.
+Indeed, no comparable anisotropic domain pattern is observed in \ch{WO3} films on (110)-oriented \ch{YAO}\autocite{yun2020, yun2015}, where the two in-plane lattice constants are different ($a_{pc} = \qty{3.68}{\angstrom}$ vs. $b_{pc} = \qty{3.71}{\angstrom}$), but the base angle is \ang{90} and, thus, no shear strain is imposed.
+The strong dependence of the polar domain structure on the \ch{YAO} base angle suggests that a shear strain-induced distortion of the \ch{WO3} unit cell is the primary driving force for the anisotropic domain formation.

-The formation of the stripe-like domain pattern seen here is reminiscent of that found in thin samples of \ch{BaTiO3} prepared by focussed ion beam milling.\autocite{matsumoto2010} In this system, the domain walls are vertical and along the in-plane polarization direction, so the domain walls maintain zero net charge.
+The domain pattern further exhibits needle-like bifurcations, a feature commonly found in uniaxial polar and ferroelectric materials.\autocite{matsumoto2010, mcgilly2017,tikhonov2022} For instance, the stripe-like domain pattern found here is reminiscent of that found in thin samples of \ch{BaTiO3} prepared by focused ion beam milling.\autocite{matsumoto2010} In this system, the domain walls are vertical and along the in-plane polarization direction, so the domain walls maintain zero net charge.
 New domains nucleate at sharp bifurcation points within domains of opposite polarity to minimize the surface area of the resulting charged domain wall, thereby minimizing the energy cost associated with the resulting uncompensated bound charge.
-In fact, the formation of sharp bifurcations in ferroelectric domain structures is a more general feature of uniaxial ferroelectric materials.\autocite{tikhonov2022} Attempts to switch the direction of the polarization in plane through the application of a DC electric field have been unsuccessful due to the relatively high conductivity of the \ch{WO3} film.
+Note that tip-induced manipulation of the domain configuration using a DC electric field has been unsuccessful due to the relatively high conductivity of the \ch{WO3} film and the absence of a suitable bottom electrode.